 With schools and nurseries shut in some countries, and children being cut off from friends and extended family members, the fallout from the COVID-19 crisis understandably may have an impact on your child’s mental health – whether they’re young or older.

 According to UNESCO, schools have closed in more than 190 countries around the world, with more than 90% of enrolled young people not in education.
 The UNESCO Director-General Audrey Azoulay has warned that ‘the global scale and speed of the current educational disruption is unparalleled’1.
-According to a poll by the student counselling group Hok Yau Club in Hong Kong, over 20% of the pupils surveyed said their stress levels were at a maximum 10 out of 10 .2
+According to a poll by the student counselling group Hok Yau Club in Hong Kong, on average, pupils said their stress levels were at a maximum 7.6 out of 10.2